EtainClub/blurt/doc/exchange_manual.md

     cd /blurtd && ./blurtd -d ."
 ```

-To monitor or view log from the container, run:
+To monitor or view logs from the container, run:
 ```
 docker logs -f blurtd_exchange
 ```

-To stop node, run:
+To stop your node, run:
 ```
 docker stop -t 30 blurtd_exchange
 ```